Find Japanese Schools

 Duration and starting date: Intensive and General course duration is between 6 months and 2 years.
 There are usually 4 stating dates a year: in January, April, July and October.
 Many schools offer shorter courses which start every month.

-Teaching style: Before selecting or applying to a school, check with the school about the percentages of students’ nationality, as some schools do not maintain nationality percentage and mostly accept Chinese or Korean students.
-This means that the teaching style will focus on those specific students needs.
+Teaching style: Before selecting a school, check with us the percentages of students’ nationality, as some schools mostly accept students from only one country (often Chinese or Vietnamese).
+This means that the teaching style will focus on those specific students needs and objectives.

 Japanese language schools typically offer 2 or 3 types of courses:

-Intensive or preparatory courses: the usual purpose is to prepare students to integrate a higher education institution and thus to get them ready to take the JLPT test.
-You need to have a solid knowledge of Japanese language before you start those courses.
+Intensive or preparatory courses: the usual purpose is to prepare students to go to higher education and thus to get them ready to take the JLPT test and prepare for the EJU for those who want to go to a Japanese university.
+Generally, you need to have a solid knowledge of Japanese language before you start those courses.

-General or Basic course: this course is for people who are simply interested in Japanese language and culture, students who are not planning to enter a higher education institute but need to master Japanese language for their career in their home country or for hunting jobs in Japan.
-It is also for business executives to effectively communicate in Japanese for business meetings, expressing ideas and opinions.
+General or Basic course: these courses are for people who are simply interested in Japanese language and culture, students who are not planning to enter a higher education institute but need to master the Japanese language for their career in their home country or for hunting jobs in Japan (or simply for their hobby and pleasure).
+It is also for business executives to effectively communicate in Japanese in business meetings, and be able to expresse ideas and opinions.

 Short-term courses: it is a course for students and business people who want to improve their Japanese language skills or brush up within the shortest period of time and often during their holidays.
 The course duration is between 2 weeks and 3 months (it varies from schools to schools).